 "Where have I been?" she growled, remembering that she was still pissed with him, "Where have you been?!
 You leave me behind in that tiny jail cell of a room and then I go looking for you—"

 "—and I found this cave and then this guy found me," she said, gesturing to the creature, "and then had some alien death match with a monster that looked like it just popped out of hell!
-Mind explainin' that, why dontcha!!"
+Mind explainin' that, why dontcha!"

 Panting after her rant, Riku simply stared at her in shock.
 Obviously she hadn't meant to be found in this fashion, but above all, in the arms of their experiment guinea pig.
 Whatever the case, they seemed practically ecstatic of the results and Kairi was beyond losing her patience.
-Growling, she glared at the stupid scientists before patting on the creature's arms, saying, "Let me down, let me down, let me down," while wiggling in his grasp. maul
+Growling, she glared at the stupid scientists before patting on the creature's arms, saying, "Let me down, let me down, let me down," while wiggling in his grasp.

-Seemingly reluctant, he gently deposited her on the ground before straightening, while she smoothed out her clothes and glowered at Riku, who made a soft 'ahem' of embarrassment and glanced away.
+Seemingly reluctant, he gently deposited her on the ground before straightening, while she smoothed out her clothes and glowered at Riku, who made a soft "ahem" of embarrassment and glanced away.
 Without another word she caught his arm in a death grip and began dragging him off when she heard yet another strange sound—it sounded almost like a whine, but also had that clicking laced in it.
 Immediately recognizing it, she turned around and patted the seven-foot hunk softly on the head before giving him a waiting gesture.
 "I'll be right back," she said with an earnest smile and a quiet tone.

 He seemed to be satisfied with the answer, but glanced at Riku, the black orbs on his mask briefly flashing.
-Riku seemed to have his attention on Kairi, however, when her eyes burned the very fires of hell as she dragged him away from the creature and the some twenty scientists surrounding him.
+Riku had his attention on Kairi, however, when her eyes burned the very fires of hell as she dragged him away from the creature and the some twenty scientists surrounding him.
 Once she believed that they were out of sight and earshot (though she couldn't be sure; it was the government), she whirled about to face the other and growled, "What the hell, Riku?!
 What the hell is wrong with you?!
 Why didn't you freaking tell me that I might, just might, be confronted by seven-foot, heavily armed body builder?!
 With a freaking grenade launcher on his shoulder?!"

-"Look, I'm sorry, but if you would've just stayed in the room, the introductions would've been far more…well, less, actually, surprising to you!
+"Look, I'm sorry, but if you would've just stayed in the room, the introductions would've been far more…well, less surprising to you!
 You would've been prepared for it!
 He was in a training session—that's what those caves were!" he exclaimed back at her, lifting his shoulders, "He was meant to be heavily armed like that so he could defend himself and destroy the target!"

-"Oh, let's not forget about that, shall we," she snarled, smacking him across the head, "the thing that looked like it hopping out of a nineteen eighty's sci-fi comic book!
+"Oh, let's not forget about that, shall we," she snarled, smacking him across the head, "the thing that looked like it hopping out of a nineteen-eighty's sci-fi comic book!
 Now, you're going to tell me exactly what he is," she snapped, pointing in the opposite direction where they had come from, "or else I am off of the job!"

 Riku evaluated his options for a moment, chomping on his lip in thought.
 Kairi kept her even, stern gaze on him, determined to find out what she wanted to know.
 He eventually glanced back at her, his defenses breaking down and eventually, with a sigh, he stood straight and murmured, "He's…uh, Sora."